MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

  * nodupe - ages out old entries in the reception cache, to minimize its size.
  * memory - checks the process memory usage, and restart if too big.

-The log will contain messages from all three plugins every housekeeping interval, and if additional periodic processing is needed, the user can configure addition plugins to run with the *on_housekeeping* option.
+The log will contain notification messages from all three plugins every housekeeping interval, and if additional periodic processing is needed, the user can configure addition plugins to run with the *on_housekeeping* option.